 Many investors purchase shares with an online broker executing a trade for them in this digital age.
 According to the Financial Industry Regulatory Authority (FINRA), there are two types of brokerages, including:

 - Carrying firms

 With carrying or clearing firms, the brokerage will take the order to trade the security and handle any assets in the investor’s account.
 With brokerage, these firms will be the counterparty.

-In introductory firms, the brokerage will take the investor’s order, but they will pass it off to another carrying organization instead of handling the assets.
+The brokerage will take the investor’s order in introductory firms, but they will pass it off to another carrying organization instead of handling the assets.
 In this instance, the investor can have multiple counterparties.

 This has been a guide to Counterparty and its meaning.
-Here we discuss how does it work in finance, insurance, and trading.
+Here we explain the concept with examples in the finance and insurance industry, and its types.
 You can learn more from the following articles –